Français English

 Me, by myself

-Me, Lydia and ManonI discovered astronomy at the age of 15, when normal people are interested in girls!
-My physics' teacher (Martine Saumande) makes me discover this science in the school's science's club.
-A few years later, after a trip to the southern skies (Île de la Réunion) to see the Halley's comet, I incorporated the dynamic and pleasant Association Novae, with its leader Bernard Curzi.
+Me, Lydia and ManonI discovered this science when I was 15 - an age when most boys are interested only in girls - thanks to my physics teacher (Martine Saumande) in the astronomy club at Rouston secondary school.
+A few years later, after a trip to the southern skies (Île de la Réunion) to see Halley's comet, I joined the dynamic and friendly organisation Novae, with its leader Bernard Curzi.
 With that association, I went to Algeria to study a meteoritic crater (in 1989), then to Mexico for the 1991 total solar eclipse.

 Me and SabineEn 1997, I leaved the French Riviera to live in Brittany (in Quimper).
 I really enjoy this place!